IMJONEZZ/NLP/README.md

         - The HashTable data structure and its use for rudimentary machine translation
         - Final Project: Machine Translation and Locality Sensitive Hashing
         - Adapted from the NLP specialization from deeplearning.ai (Stanford University professors' side hustle)
-- Natural Language Processing with Probabalistic Model
+- Natural Language Processing with Probabalistic Models
     - This folder takes the concepts from the first folder one step further, allowing for slightly more complex implementations:
         - Minimum Edit Distance - Autocorrect: Contains data to go from building a vocabulary from text all the way to utilizing Levenshtein distance to detect whether a given word is incorrect and suggest replacements
         - Part of Speech Tagging: How to do it with probabilities, and what its limitations are